Eviction Via Form N12 Process: Good Faith Intention of at Least One Year of Occupancy | Melville Legal

 Understanding the Requirements During an N12 Eviction for Own Use By the Landlord or Family Member

 Eviction Via Form N12 Process: Good Faith Intention of at Least One Year of OccupancyFrequently, landlords wish to repossess a rental unit to enable occupancy by themselves, a close kin, or an expected purchaser.
 When this occurs, it is essential that landlords have a sincere intention that the replacement occupancy will persist for at least one year.
-Under the law, there is a mandate that landlords must show genuine intent for the new occupant to live in the rental property for at least one year.
-This legal mandate is aimed at preventing landlords from expressing a wish to repossess the rental unit without an authentic plan to actually occupy the rental unit, which could be used as a strategy to evict the existing tenant in order to secure a new tenant ready to pay higher rent.
+The law requires landlords to demonstrate a bona fide intention for the new occupant to remain within the rental unit for a minimum of one year.
+This obligation ensures that landlords refrain from claiming a desire to take back the rental unit without a true intention to reside in the rental unit whereas such might otherwise serve as a pretext for evicting the current tenant in favour of a new tenant willing to pay a higher rent.

 The Law